edgio-docs/edgio-docs/src/guides/v7/performance/observability/edge_insights.md

     ![Disabled filter](/images/v7/performance/edge-insights-disabled-filter.png)

--   Modify a filter by clicking the <Image inline src="/images/v7/icons/pencil.png" alt="Edit icon" /> icon next to it.
+-   Modify a filter by clicking the <Image inline src="/images/v7/icons/pencil.png" alt="Edit icon" /> icon next to it. <a id="manual-filtering" />
 -   Manually add a filter by performing the following steps:

     1. Click on **+ Add Filter**.